 The members of the College Republicans mirror a growing national trend among Republicans in general.
-They find themselves disillusioned from their own elected presidential candidate.
+They find themselves disillusioned with their own elected presidential candidate.
 Much like the high-ranking Republican politicians finding ways around a Trump endorsement, they’re looking for ways to maintain some presence locally after Nov.
 8.

-“When you take [Trump’s] words at face value, he sounds like the kind of person you don’t want to represent you, but do you weigh your beliefs more than you weight the country?” said Matteo Iadonisi, club treasurer and dual journalism and radio, television and film major.
+“When you take [Trump’s] words at face value, he sounds like the kind of person you don’t want to represent you, but do you weigh your beliefs more than you weigh the country?” said Matteo Iadonisi, club treasurer and dual journalism and radio, television and film major.

 “I think we all have a different opinion on that,” he continued.
 “That has opened free discussion and free debate at our club meetings.”

 “I was a Republican before Donald Trump and I’ll be a Republican after Donald Trump,” – christian springer

 Club Vice President Christian Springer is not allowing Trump’s words and behavior to sway him from his party.